-As of March 16, 2023, Ballard owns or controls: 38 United States granted patents; 104 non-United States granted patents; 4 United States published patent applications; and 23 published non-United States patent applications.
-Our patents will expire between April 2023 and September 2040.
+As of March 8, 2024, Ballard owns or controls: 35 United States granted patents; 97 non-United States granted patents; 2 United States published patent applications; and 12 published non-United States patent applications.
+Our patents will expire between May 2024 and April 2043.

-We have a royalty-free license to approximately 1,000 issued patents and pending patent applications from AUDI for bus and non-automotive applications and a royalty-bearing license for all other applications.
+We hold licence rights to additional intellectual property from a number of third parties.
+We have a royalty-free license to approximately 870 issued patents and pending patent applications from AUDI for bus and non-automotive applications and a royalty-bearing license for all other applications.
 In addition, these licences include non-exclusive, royalty-free access to all of the intellectual property rights held by NuCellSys GmbH, a Daimler subsidiary, and to all of the intellectual property rights relating to fuel cells developed by Daimler, Ford and their subsidiaries (either directly or through AFCC), including any intellectual property rights developed by them to January 31, 2013.
-As of March 16, 2023, approximately 90 of the patents and patent applications that were included in these licenses, are currently granted or pending.
+As of March 8, 2024, approximately 80 of the patents and patent applications that were included in these licenses, are currently granted or pending.